priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-saamai-kichadi.markdown

-Soak saamai for half hour before coking.Heat oil in a pan and after the oil gets heated, splutter the mustard seeds and saute the vegetables along with chilli and ginger.
+Soak saamai for half an hour.
+Heat the oil in a pan and once it is hot, splutter the mustard seeds and saute the vegetables along with chilli and ginger.